www.thementawai.com

 Ritual Adornment

 Adornment is not superficial.
 It pleases the soul, expresses well-being, and honors community and spirits.
-During ceremony, bodies become living symbols of harmony, identity, and readiness.
+During ceremony, bodies become living symbols of harmony, beauty, identity, and readiness.

 Men’s Ritual Adornment